ISACA New York Metropolitan Chapter Bylaws

 Chapter Directors, except the Immediate Past President and appointed Chapter Directors, shall be elected annually during the annual election for a term of one (1) Chapter year or until their successors are elected and assume office, or until they resign or are removed from office.
 The term of office shall begin July 1 immediately following the annual election.

 Section 4.
-Duties of Chapter Board
+Duties of the Chapter Board

 The Chapter Board shall: